Frequently Asked Questions (FAQs)

 You can start the BlueFire App anytime with or without the Adapter connected.
 When you start the BlueFire App it will look for the Adapter.
 If it cannot find the Adapter it will start up in Demo mode.
 This mode will allow you to use most of the functions but will only show information that is not real (demo data).

-If you start the BlueFire App and the Adapter is plugged in, it will connect to the Adapter and start looking for truck information.
-If the truck key is off, the BlueFire App will recognize this and not show any truck information.
-If the truck key is on, the BlueFire App will start retrieving truck information and will function normally.
+If you start the BlueFire App and the Adapter is plugged in, it will connect to the Adapter and start looking for vehicle information.
+If the ignition key is off, the BlueFire App will recognize this and not show any information.
+If the ignition key is on, the BlueFire App will start retrieving information and will function normally.

-If the BlueFire App is functioning normally (ie. truck key is on) and you turn the truck off, the BlueFire App will recognize this and will remember the last truck information it retrieved.
+If the BlueFire App is functioning normally (ie. ignition key is on) and you turn the ignition off, the BlueFire App will recognize this and will remember the last information it retrieved.
 This information will be available on the BlueFire App until you close the BlueFire App on your phone.
-Note that truck information is only retrieved when you select a function and the function specific information is displayed.
+Note that information is only retrieved when you select a function and the function specific information is displayed.

 It is recommended that if you are not using the BlueFire App that you close it.
 This will ensure that the BlueFire App is not consuming your phone's battery power needlessly.